15louisn/big-data-project_blue-riiot/README.md

-# Gas Flow Routing and Network Control
+# Intergrated Master Project

-Project realized as part of the course *Big data project* given by **Quentin Louveaux** to graduate data science engineering students at the [University of Liège](https://www.uliege.be/) during the academic year 2019-2020.
+Project realized as part of the course *Big data project* given by **Gille Louppe and Bertrand Cornelusse** to graduate data science engineering students at the [University of Liège](https://www.uliege.be/) during the academic year 2019-2020.

 ## Languages